Zuplyx/eclipselink-dcn-cce/README.md

 # ClassCastException in OracleChangeNotificationListener with wrapped Connection

 This demonstrates the ClassCastException that occurs in OracleChangeNotificationListener when using Database Change Notification with a wrapped connection.
+See also [eclipselink#2423](https://github.com/eclipse-ee4j/eclipselink/issues/2423).

 ## Setup